EdenBlau/Cost-Manager/README.md

 # Cost-Manager
-cost manager app using HTML , CSS ,REACT.JS
+cost manager app using HTML, CSS, JavaScript and REACT

 Data saved in Local storage